adamkdean/GalleryJS/README.md

 GalleryJS
 =========

-Photogallery based entirely on frontend JS with no backend.
+Photo Gallery based mainly on frontend JS with minimal backend and little management.